dfithian/hit/README.md

 hit ls-files
 ```

+That's it! `hit` will discover any directory with `git` subdirectories.

+# Projects

-Then create a `~/.hitconfig` file with the following schema:
+In order to manage groups of projects together, create a `~/.hitconfig` file with the following schema:

 ```yaml
 - name: fullstack